kfreemantle/reading-notes/code-301/prework.md

 Action: I spent over a year cleaning up my entire life.

 Result: I got healthy, I relearned resilience, and I became much more empathetic and well adjusted.
 I look forward to waking up every day, going to bed every night, and doing challenging work with intelligent people in between.

+## Talk to your network

+I am blessed with several mentors who are senior engineers and dev managers whom I am in frequent contact with.
+For 301 I intend to speak with my friend David Ellis, a senior engineer at SheerID here in Seattle.
+We've known each other for about two years, and we met in a parenting group when both of our families were expecting our first children.
+Since David is an experienced senior engineer and is very familiar with data structures and algorithms I very much look forward to picking his brain during the course of the.. course.
+I'd also like to learn more about SCRUM from him, as I aspire to be a SCRUM master later and he has had experience implementing the process.